essohali/essohali.github.io/index.md

 <h1>Research Profile</h1>

 <p>
-My research focuses on statistical modelling and inference for complex data, with particular emphasis on count data models, zero-inflated processes, and high-dimensional statistical methods.
+My research focuses on statistical methodology for complex data, with particular emphasis on the modeling and analysis of count data, including zero-inflated, mixture, and multivariate count models.
 </p>

 <p>
-I develop probabilistically grounded statistical models and regularized estimation procedures designed to handle structured and high-dimensional datasets frequently encountered in modern applications.
+I also work on high-dimensional statistical inference and regularization methods, such as ridge-type estimators, penalized likelihood approaches, and variable selection techniques.
+Another line of my research concerns robust statistical methods and influence diagnostics, including robust estimation, doubly robust procedures, and the detection of influential observations.
 </p>

 <p>
-Methodologically, my research combines tools from mathematical statistics, statistical learning, and computational statistics, with applications in health sciences, economics, and data science.
+I am also interested in dimension reduction and semiparametric regression models, particularly single-index models and sparse gradient-based methods.
+More broadly, my work involves computational statistics, including likelihood-based inference, EM-type algorithms, and numerical methods for estimating complex statistical models.
 </p>

 <h2>Research Interests</h2>